I made Azul, because we deserve better than Rojo

 A bit of history

-Roblox Studio's editor is decent.
-Not perfect.
-But years of polish have made it good.
-Really good.
+Today, Roblox Studio's editor is decent.
 Roblox has had many years to polish and refine the experience, and what they have now is a very solid code editor that supports all most features you'd expect from a modern IDE, and it's extensible with some amazing plugins that can speed up your workflow a lot.

 In 2017, things were a lot different.
 Roblox was finally starting to become a serious game development platform, and many developers were starting to treat it as such.
 However, Roblox Studio was still very much a "game maker" tool.
 The built-in code editor was very basic, and it lacked many features that more advanced developers were used to in other code editors.